GitanElyon/flare/DOCS.md

 - `general.highlight-symbol`: string drawn in front of the selected entry.
 Set to an empty string (or disable `entry-selected.visible`) to hide it.
 - `text.alignment`: aligns entry labels within the list (`left`, `center`, `right`).

+### General Section

+The `[general]` block controls defaults for the rest of the UI:

+- `rounded-corners`: switches every visible border between plain and rounded corners.
+Individual sections can opt out via `rounded = false`.
+- `show-borders`: quick way to remove all borders.
+Override per section with `borders = true/false` when you want one box framed but another bare.
+- `highlight-symbol`: string prepended to the focused entry.
+Multi-character strings work fine—emoji too, if your font supports them.

+### Color Syntax

+- Hex colors use `#RRGGBB` or `#RRGGBBAA`.
+The optional `AA` alpha channel lets you get subtler shades against the terminal background.
+- Named colors accept the same set Ratatui exposes (`blue`, `light-red`, `gray`, etc.).
+Unknown names are ignored, so double-check spelling if a color does not change.
+- When alpha is present, Flare pre-multiplies it before drawing, so `#1e1e2e80` produces a translucent version of the same hue.

 ## Visual Structure